 - Expensive for short runs.

-- Cost prohibitive for POD (print on demand).
+- Cost prohibitive for POD (print-on-demand).

-There are valid reasons to choose one form of printing over the over.
+There are valid reasons to choose one form of printing over the other.
 If you’re looking to bottom-line it, remember that digital printing is more cost-effective for short runs, while offset printing is a better bet for long runs.
 (See my post titled “10 Book Printing Definitions” to learn about different print runs.)